sakinsarfraz/Projects/platform-safety-threat-intelligence.md

 ## Portions of the exploratory data analysis were originally written for DATA 2100 (Introduction to Data Analytics) at the University of Pennsylvania and later expanded with a security analytics framework.

+## This README was partially assisted by AI for clarity, but all analysis and metrics were created independently.

 ## Why This Is Security Work

 **Content moderation IS security operations:**